Article

 What do we know?
 What can help you with chronic pain NOW?

-Said another way, is to begin to understand that this type of pain is much more complex.
+Said another way, it is to begin to understand that this type of pain is much more complex.

 What does Complex Pain Mean?